PA Application and Requirements

 Communication with the School

-You are encouraged to email your Program Manager if you’d like to schedule a Zoom appointment.
-The Program Manager will schedule the Zoom meeting during regular office hours.
-To schedule, please contact Elsa at firstname.lastname@example.org.
+You are encouraged to email your Program Manager to schedule a Zoom appointment or an in-person meeting.
+To schedule, please contact Kimberly Bryson at firstname.lastname@example.org.

 View the specific educational standards and personal qualifications you'll need for consideration of your application.